You are on the exciting adventure that is the IB Extended Essay.

-This timetable summarises all the deadlines that everyone is expected to meet, and events designed to support the whole cohort.
+This timeline summarises all the deadlines that everyone is expected to meet, and events designed to support the whole cohort.
 You will also need to set yourself personal deadlines for completing particular elements of your inquiry, and arrange support and reflection meetings with your supervisor - it would be a good idea to save a copy of this document and add to it to create your own personal timeline.